BU-ISCIII/buisciii-tools/bu_isciii/assets/reports/results/rnaseq.md

 ## mRNAseq

-Here we describe the results from the mRNAseq pipeline for transcriptomic analysis.
+Here we describe the results from the mRNAseq pipeline for transcriptomic analysis and differential gene expression.

 > [!WARNING]
 > Some of the files listed here may not be in your  `RESULTS` folder.
 It will depend on the analysis you requested.